-In March and April of this year, SAHRA invited responses to a survey, the purpose of which was to seek, from our residents, feedback that would help us decide where to spend our time and resources.
-Our original plans were to distribute paper copies of the survey to every house within our boundaries but due to the COVID-19 pandemic, paper copies of the survey were not distributed; the survey was only publicised by email to the email addresses that we have on file.
+In March and April of 2020, SAHRA invited responses to a survey, the purpose of which was to seek, from our residents, feedback that would help us decide where to spend our time and resources.
+Our original plans were to distribute paper copies of the survey to every house within our boundaries but due to the COVID-19 pandemic, paper copies of the survey were not distributed; the survey was only publicized by email to the email addresses that we have on file.

 Thanks you for the 63 responses we received!
 Our analysis is attached, along with the actions SAHRA plans to take.

 Jim Sadler presented a Summary of the 2020 Winter Survey Summary at the Annual General Meeting on October 21, 2020, outlining the conclusions and the action items.